Last Updated: 7/15/2023 | July 15th, 2023

 - LUXURY: Pullman Paris Tour Eiffel – The rooms here are all modern and minimalist, with leather furniture and sleek finishings.
 Most have a desk and a little couch.
 There’s a fitness room and a really nice terrace for dining.
 Each room comes with amazing views over the city, and some come with balconies looking onto the tower.

 But every neighborhood has something for someone, so just pick the one that suits your needs.
-I promise you won’t be disappointed!
+You can’t really gone wrong in a city like Paris.

 Get Your In-Depth Budget Guide to Paris!